xgbuils/iterum/doc/features.md

 ;[...iterable] // []
 ```

-Sometimes this behaviour it is not a problem in the case that the result is required once.
+Sometimes this behaviour is not a problem in the case of the result is required once.
 However it could produce unexpected behaviours if intermediate iterables are used:

 ``` javascript
 const mappedIterable = L([1, 2, 3, 4])